-Unlike existing tools such as \texttt{RobinCar}, our framework explicitly supports variable selection, allowing users to identify covariates most predictive of outcomes, thereby improving estimation efficiency.

-Second, we tackle the pervasive issue of missing data, a common challenge in RCT analysis.
-The \texttt{Coadvise} package incorporates several imputation strategies, including multiple imputation by chained equations (\texttt{mice}), random forest-based imputation (\texttt{missForest}), inverse probability weighting (\texttt{ipw}), and the use of missingness indicators (\texttt{missInd}).
-These methods ensure robustness across a range of assumptions about missing data mechanisms, such as missing completely at random (MCAR) or missing at random (MAR).
-Notably, while tools like \texttt{RobinCar} focus primarily on covariate adjustment, they lack native support for missing data imputation, distinguishing \texttt{Coadvise} as a more comprehensive solution.

-To further highlight the differences between \texttt{Coadvise} and \texttt{RobinCar}, we provide a detailed comparison of their capabilities within the context of covariate adjustment for RCTs.
-Our framework not only supports multi-valued treatments, missing data imputation, and variable selection but also facilitates interoperability by enabling users to export selected covariates for subsequent analysis in \texttt{RobinCar} or custom code.
-This flexibility ensures that our framework complements rather than replaces existing tools, promoting seamless integration into diverse analytical workflows.

-The following infotable (Table \ref{tab:summary}) provides an overview of our \textbf{COADVISE} framework and functions provided by our \texttt{Coadvise} R package, including available variable selection methods, missing data imputation methods, and covariate-adjusted estimators, along with references to the relevant literature and the properties of different methods.
-As a remark, based on empirical evidence in Section \ref{sec:simu}, we recommend the use of Lasso or adaptive Lasso as the variable selection method in general, and we set Lasso as the default choice in our R package.
+Furthermore, due to concerns regarding the validity of post-selection inference arising from using the same dataset for both variable selection and covariate adjustment \citep{van2024automated, belloni2017program}, in Section \ref{subsec:postsel}, we outline regularity conditions that variable selection procedures must satisfy to ensure valid post-selection inference, and we justify that the AIPW estimator remains valid when using Lasso and adaptive Lasso for variable selection.